Honors in the Major

 Recognition at Graduation: If the student completes or exceeds the terms of the HIM ISP contract, Honors in the Major will be awarded.
 The receipt of Honors in the Major is noted on the student’s transcript and in the Commencement Bulletin.

-Art or Art History
+Art or Art History:

-Students majoring in Art or Art History who have achieved an A or A- in their capstone course, offered in the Fall semester of their Senior year, and who have maintained an overall GPA of 3.5+ and a GPA in their major of 3.5+ are invited to pursue an HIM ISP in the Spring semester of their Senior year.
+Students majoring in Art or Art History who have achieved an A or A- in their capstone course (ART 451) and who have maintained a 3.5+ GPA in the major are invited to pursue Honors in the Major in the Spring semester of their Senior year.
 This option is generally designed for students who wish to pursue graduate work in the field.
 Students who earn an A or A- in this HIM ISP will graduate with Honors in Art or Art History.
 The HIM ISP is coded ART 49X-01.

-Amanda Anzovino ('19), Dr. Linda Solomon, Brianne Rogers ('19) Amanda Anzovino ('19), Dr. Linda Solomon, Brianne Rogers ('19) Example of an Honors in the Major Project
+Example of an Honors in the Major Project Amanda Anzovino ('19), Dr. Linda Solomon, Brianne Rogers ('19) Amanda Anzovino ('19), Dr. Linda Solomon, Brianne Rogers ('19)

 In Spring 2019, Psychology major Amanda Anzovino, ’19, worked on an Honors project that compared female police officer representation in U.S. municipal police departments in 1998 versus 2018.
 A Jeanette K. Watson Fellow, Amanda did original research for her project while completing a Watson-sponsored internship at the National Center for Women and Policing in Washington, DC.
 She later spoke about her research at the 31 st Annual Greater New York Conference on Behavioral Research, winning an award for best presentation on forensic/applied psychology.
 She also presented a poster of her research at the Eastern Psychological Association Convention in June 2020.